TSamson-QA/Fundamental_Project/README.md

 ![table design](https://github.com/TSamson-QA/Fundamental_Project/blob/main/ERD.PNG)

-I started by creating the list table, which is what i want the user to see when they have selected the required models.
-The list table has the List_ID as a primary key, as well as the foreign keys Model_ID and Paint-ID.
-Then the tables for Models and Paint were created, which both needed ID and names for each item.
-The Model table also contains which paint is needed for it.
+The Model table contains the Model_ID as the primary key, as well as Paint_ID as a foreign key.
+Model_name is also contained in the model table.
+The paint table contains Paint_ID and Paint_name, used to identify paint colour.